What is the British Board of Scholars & Imams?

 How are the leadership elected?

-The Shura (consultative) board is elected every two years at the national Board of Scholars and Imams conference.
-Thirty members are elected from the various regions of the UK to make up the Shura board.
-The Shura board elects the office bearers consisting of the Secretary General, Assistant General Secretary, Treasurer and the addition of five auxiliaries for a two year term.
+The Shura (consultative) board is elected every three years at the national Board of Scholars and Imams conference.
+Fifty members are elected from the various regions of the UK to make up the council.
+The council elects the office bearers consisting of the Chair, Secretary, Treasurer and the addition of five auxiliaries for a three year term.
 The office-bearers will be responsible to maintain the transparent governance of the body.

 How is the BBSI different from other organisations such as the MCB, BMF etc?

-The Board of British Scholars & Imams is an umbrella coalition of Imams and Scholars.
+The British Board Scholars & Imams is a coalition of Imams and Scholars.
 Its primary focus is to work on jurisprudence and theology.
 It does not seek to duplicate the work of existing bodies.
 Its activities fill the gap within the British Muslim’s scholarly community of producing work which is based on a cross-denominational foundation within Sunni Islam

 In order to become a member of the BBSI a person must fulfil at least one of the following conditions: